tbennun/ceres-windows/README.md

 =============

 A ceres-solver wrapper for Visual Studio.
-Written and tested on Visual Studio 2010 and 2012, using Win32/x64 on both Debug and Release.
+Tested on Visual Studio 2010, 2012 and 2015, using Win32/x64 on both Debug and Release.

 For a wrapper that uses ceres-solver 1.9.0 and CXSparse, go to the CXSparse branch at https://github.com/tbennun/ceres-windows/tree/cxsparse

-Conversion to VS2012 should be done automatically by Visual Studio.
-If not, modify the platform toolset to VS2012 in the project properties.
-Conversion to VS2013 and above should be performed in the same manner.
+Conversion to newer versions of Visual Studio should be performed automatically by the IDE.
+If projects are not compiling, make sure that the platform toolset matches the version of Visual Studio in the project properties.

 Sample projects (using ceres-solver's code examples) are also embedded in the solution.